-This guide discusses the concept of gubbing in matched betting.
-Let’s look at some background to betting account restrictions.
+This guide discusses gubbing in matched betting.
+Learn about betting account restrictions.

 What does gubbing mean?

 Gubbing or getting gubbed is when a bookmaker bans you from free bets and bonuses.

 Gubbing will typically happen for one of two reasons:

 - Bookmaker traders manually check your account activity.
-They decide that you are an “uprofitable customer”.
+The conclusion is: “unprofitable customer”.

 - Alternatively, your betting patterns have triggered a risk management alert.
 You are a risk to the bookmaker’s profits.

-Either way, you’ll receive an email from the bookmaker barring you from offers.
+Either way, you’ll receive an email from the bookmaker barring you from future offers.

 The bookies will reduce your maximum stake or limit you to zero.
 A gubbing is usually a final decision.
 It is rare for a bookmaker to reverse your account restrictions.

 Why do I get gubbed?

-There is typically a specific reason why you get gubbed.
+There is usually a specific reason why you get gubbed.
 The bookmaker may take a dislike to your account activity.

 Betting on offers and enhanced odds.
 Only betting on promotions and price boosts indicates that you’re a matched bettor.

 Taking too much value.
-A taking good odds and/or arbitrage betting..
-The bookmaker won’t make a profit from a customer that only seeks value from them.
+Betting at good odds and/or arbitrage betting.
+The bookmaker won’t profit from a value-seeking customer.

 Bookmakers dislike customers that take value from them (such as matched bettors).
 These clients consistently only bet on offers, free bet promotions and arbitrage bets.

-However, you need to take some value to make a profit.
-It’s usually best to carry on doing offers, as gubbing is inevitable.
+However, your matched betting will involve taking some value to make a profit.
+It’s best to carry on doing offers, as gubbing is inevitable.

 Tactics to avoid gubbing

 Nobody knows exactly why a bookmaker decides to issue a gubbing.
-However, try some of these useful hints.
+However, the following useful hints may help.

 Mug betting.
-Place bets when there is no offer attached.
-Still lay off at the exchange.
-The aim is to simulate a regular punter’s betting activity, whilst still matched betting.
+Place ‘mug’ bets when there is no offer attached.
+Remember to lay your ‘mug bets’ at the exchange.
+Aim to simulate a regular punter’s betting activity, while still matched betting.

 Avoid arbing.
 Resist the temptation to arbitrage bet.
-Not worth killing an account for a few quid arbing profit.
+It’s not worth killing an account for short term profit.

 Mix up odds taken.
 Don’t always take the best odds from tipsters or odds matching sites.

 Major events.
 Stick to mainstream selections such as Premier League football, big horse races, golf majors, formula 1 races, and so on.